Aider-AI/aider/docs/llms.md

 Aider works well with OpenAI's GPT 3.5, GPT-4, GPT-4 Turbo with Vision and Anthropic's Claude 3 Opus and Sonnet.

-GPT-4 Turbo and Claude 3 Opus are recommended for the best results.
+GPT-4 Turbo and Claude 3 Opus are recommended, as they are the very best coding assistants.
+Cohere offers *free* API access to their Command-R+ model, which works well with aider as a *very basic* coding assistant.

-Aider also supports connecting to almost any LLM, but it may not work well with some models depending on their capabilities.
+Aider supports connecting to almost any LLM, but it may not work well with some models depending on their capabilities.
 For example, GPT-3.5 is just barely capable of reliably *editing code* to provide aider's interactive "pair programming" style workflow.